 At Latitude 37 the best of Auckland is right on your doorstep.
 The glittering Waitemata Harbour, Viaduct Harbour’s fizzing bars and restaurants, ferries to the islands of the Hauraki Gulf, the social life of Wynyard Quarter, museums, galleries and designer shopping.

-A choice of three
+A choice of four

 Exercise the way you like it

-There is Tepid Baths fitness gym and pool around this area which is a three-minute walk from the apartments.
+There is Tepid Baths fitness gym and pool around the corner which is a three-minute walk from the apartments.
 Tepid Baths includes a seven-lane, 25-metre lap pool and a separate 15-metre teaching pool; both with easy access.
 Also available are a spa pool, sauna and steam room which are perfect for relaxing.
 Enjoy working out with the latest equipment, swim a few laps, and then relax with a spa, sauna and steam.
 Alternatively you can walk to Les Mills World of Fitness in less than 10 minutes.
 They welcome casuals and have a full range of exercise classes.

 Ferry, train or bus